January 14th, 2013 - 3827 kg of ivory found amongst a consignment of mazera stones

 - DNA analysis of this shipment showed the origin of the ivory to be from Tanzania and Kenya.

 DNA ivory origins 2/3 Tanzania and 1/3 Kenya.
-Two tusks in this shipment were directly matched (the tusks from the same elephant in 2 different shipments) to two tusks in an ivory seizure made in Dubai seven months earlier.
+Two tusks in this shipment were directly matched (the tusks from the same elephant in 2 different shipments) to two tusks in an ivory seizure made in Dubai four months later.
 That shipment had originated in Kampala and transited Mombasa. (courtesy Center for Conservation Biology – Samuel K. Wasser et al)

 |FILE||CF 417/2013 Mombasa + (255/13 Mombasa)|